-where $N_c = 3$ is the number of the quark color and the trace is taken over Dirac indices only.
-Similarly, the dynamical quark masses for the light and strange quarks in the the proper-time regularization scheme are expressed by
+where $N_c = 3$ is the number of the quark color.
+The dynamical quark masses for the light and strange quarks in the the PTR scheme are expressed by

-where $\Lambda_{\rm UV}^{}$ and $\Lambda_{\rm IR}^{}$ are the ultraviolet and infrared cutoff parameters, which could simulate the color confinement of the quark in the model, where this ensures the quark production thresholds absence.
-In this work the value of the $\Lambda_{\textrm{IR}}$ is set based on the values of QCD limit, $\Lambda_{\textrm{QCD}} = \Lambda_{\textrm{IR}} = 0.24$ GeV~\cite{HBCT18}.
-Thus, the $\Lambda_{\rm UV}$ is determined by fitting to the vacuum physical mass and weak decay constant of the pion.
-Further details on determining the NJL parameters will be presented in Sec.~\ref{results}.
+where $\Lambda_{\rm UV}^{}$ and $\Lambda_{\rm IR}^{}$ are respectively the ultraviolet (UV) and infrared (IR), which simulates confinement in the NJL model, cutoff parameters.
+The $\Lambda_{\textrm{IR}}$ ensures the quark production thresholds absence.
+In this work, the value of the $\Lambda_{\textrm{IR}}$ is set based on the value of QCD limit, $ \Lambda_{\textrm{IR}} = \Lambda_{\textrm{QCD}} = 0.24$ GeV~\cite{HBCT18}.
+Thus, the $\Lambda_{\rm UV}$ is determined by fitting to the vacuum physical pion mass and weak--decay constant of the pion.
+Further details on determining the NJL parameters in the NJL model will be fully presented and explained in Sec.~\ref{results}.

-The charged light mesons are realized in the NJL model as dressed quark-antiquark bound states.
-Their properties are determined by the Bethe-Salpeter equation (BSE) in the random phase approximation (RPA).
+The charged light mesons like pion and kaon are realized in the NJL model as dressed quark--antiquark bound states.
+The pion and kaon properties are determined by the Bethe-Salpeter equation (BSE) in the random phase approximation (RPA).
 The solution to the BSE in the pseudoscalar meson channel is given by a two-body $t$-matrix that depends on the interaction channel.
 The reduced $t$-matrices in this channel read